vsangelidakis/UQpy/source/sensitivity_doc.rst

 where :math:`\Delta` is chosen so that :math:`X_{k}+\Delta` is still in the allowable domain for every dimension k.

-The key idea of the original Morris method is to initiate trajectories from various “nominal” points :math:`X` randomly selected over the grid and then gradually advancing one :math:`\Delta` at a time between each model evaluation (one at a time OAT design), along a different dimension of the parameter space selected randomly (see an example of 5 trajectories in a 2D space on the left plot of the figure below).
+The key idea of the original Morris method (current implementation) is to initiate trajectories from various “nominal” points :math:`X` randomly selected over the grid and then gradually advancing one :math:`\Delta` at a time between each model evaluation (one at a time OAT design), along a different dimension of the parameter space selected randomly (see an example of 5 trajectories in a 2D space on the left plot of the figure below).
 For :math:`r` trajectories (usually set :math:`r` between 5 and 50), the number of simulations required is :math:`r (d+1)`.

 The following sensitivity indices are computed from the elementary effects: